chipturner/asking-questions/README.md

 likely you are to get a response.
 It may not be fair but it is reality.

 Optimize for the reader.
+Hone this skill.
+It will payoff in other ways, too, not just when asking for help with PHP.

 ## Minimize Round Trips

 When you ask your question and provide more details, try to anticipate what someone might ask and provide it.
 Not only is this an optimization to get an answer faster, but it is respectful of the time of whoever is helping you.
+This makes your question better.

 ## Satisfy the Audience

 Someone helped you!
 Others may someday have the same problem!
-So come back and provide closure to your audience.
-Report whatever the problem ended up being.
-Close that loop!
+So come back and provide closure to your audience with whatever the root cause was... this is a form of showing respect to those who helped you and those who come along after you (since they will possibly find your question when they search!).
+So be sure to close that loop!

 ## Pay it Forward

-Answer questions.
+Hang around in the forums that help you and that you have expertise in, then answer questions.
 Be helpful.
-Create a culture around you of willingness to help.
+Create a culture around you of willingness to help but also a gentle culture of nudging people in how to ask better questions (say, by sharing this document!).

 ## Internalize What You've Learned